Jurupari

-Jurupari or Iurupari (Juruparý /yrl/) in the Tupian mythology is a mythical hero or god known to indigenous tribes of Brazil and Colombia, by indigenous peoples of the Tupi-Guarani, Tucano and Arawak linguistic families.
-This legend intervenes in some important traditions such as the laws of Jurupari – or the laws of the Sun (Guaraci, his father) —, the ritual of Jurupari, and within this, the flutes and masks of Jurupari.
+Jurupari or Iurupari (Juruparý /yrl/) is a god or mythical hero known to indigenous peoples of Brazil and Colombia of the Tupi, Tucano, Arawak and Maku linguistic families.
+While on the Brazilian coast Jurupari was fought against as the Devil by Christian missionaries, in the northwest of the Amazon the legend intervenes in some important traditions such as the laws of Jurupari — or the laws of the Sun, his father —, the ritual of Jurupari, and within this, the sacred flutes and masks of Jurupari.